 Unlucky for Dell, Stanley can’t get enough of male entertainment and witnesses the whole thing at their favorite hangout.
-This becomes Stanley’s leverage.
-It’s not easy dealing with a man who has super strength, so blackmail is easy when he has a secret that is just that deep.
+This secret becomes Stanley’s leverage.
+It’s not easy dealing with a man who has super strength, so blackmail is easy when there’s a deep dark secret that Dell is keeping buried.
 Dell doesn’t want anyone to know that he’s different.
 (How is this even a problem when he’s in a freak show?)
 In exchange for secrecy, Stanley will have Dell do his dirty work and kill one of the freaks for him.

-Jimmy has finally come to save the siamese twins, Dot and Bette, who are sitting in the lap of luxury, dressed like a two-headed Alice in wonderland, eating a banana split.
+Jimmy has finally come to save the Siamese twins, Dot and Bette, who are sitting in the lap of luxury, dressed as a two-headed Alice in Wonderland, eating a banana split.
 Dandy makes the error of mentioning that he was there when the kids were freed and the killer clown caught, in an attempt at taking credit for saving everyone.
 Dandy is delusional and doesn’t realize that Jimmy has now put together that Dandy was the other clown.
 Jimmy asks the girls to leave with him.
 (NOW!)
-And as naive as Bette is, she agrees to go, because as Dot reminds her, she knows that there is something terribly wrong with Dandy.
+And as naive as Bette is, she agrees to go because as Dot reminds her, she knows that there is something wrong with Dandy.

-Jimmy confronts Elsa for selling the twins to the psycho family he saved them from.
+Jimmy confronts Elsa for selling the twins to the psycho family.
 It looked like there was going to be a mutiny within the freaks, but Dot and Bette save Elsa’s hide, by pretending that they had some say in going away.
-This episode is not only about strength, it’s also about blackmail.
-In exchange for not uncovering Elsa’s deceitful ways, Bette and Dot have a list of demands, that include: a dye job and a percentage of sales.
+This episode is also about blackmail.
+In exchange for not uncovering Elsa’s deceitful ways, Bette and Dot have a list of demands, which include: a dye job and a percentage of sales.

-That night, Dell decides who his freak victim would be and is very unwise in his selection.
-Why would amazon Eve be his first choice?
+That night, Dell decides who his freak victim will be, and in my opinion, he could have picked a better target.
+Why would Amazon Eve be his first choice?
 She is huge, with as much strength, as she has height.
-Amazon Eve fights back and is able to tell the others that she was assaulted.
+Amazon Eve fights back and can tell the others that she was assaulted and that’s exactly what happens.
 Jimmy takes it upon himself to speak with Dell, as his mother has decided that they will take matters into their own hands by killing Dell.

 Jimmy’s mother, Ethel, the bearded lady, also accompanies Desiree to see the only doctor that has ever cared for them.
-His office is closed and one of his daughters tells them that he broke his own hands and then shot himself.
+His office is closed, and one of his daughters tells them that he broke his own hands and then shot himself.
 We all know that Dell broke his hands, after hearing that his wife would have a surgery to make her as average a woman as possible.
-And being that Dell has more interest in men, this was not something that he was too happy about.
+And being that Dell has more interest in men, he wasn’t too happy that his wife might be asking for kids if the surgery works.
 The doctor’s daughter blames the “freaks” for his suicide.
-It’s very hard to believe that this long lost daughter would even know that this was related to his interaction with freaks.
-Especially, since Ethel is the only freak he treated for many years and I believe their encounters were very low key.
+It’s hard to believe that this long lost daughter would even know that this was related to his interaction with freaks.
+Especially, since Ethel is the only “freak”, he treated for many years, and I believe their encounters were very low key.
 Not a believable plot development.

 Jimmy and Dell head to a bar to discuss matters.
-Dell lies and Jimmy gets drunk.
+Dell lies, and Jimmy gets drunk.
 Dell picks up a brick, hoping to have Jimmy as his freak specimen for Stanley.
 But Jimmy reveals that he always knew that Dell was his father.
-After many years of working with carney folk he had investigated his whereabouts and family history.
+After many years of working with Carney folk, he had investigated his whereabouts and family history.
 Dell’s family, including his father, were lobster-handed folk.
 Jimmy had inherited the gene.
-There’s no way that Dell can go along with killing his own son now, especially that Jimmy reveals that he has always wanted that missing father figure in his life.
-They return to the camp drunk and Dell tucks Jimmy into bed to the words, “Goodnight Dad.”
+There’s no way that Dell can go along with killing his son now, especially that Jimmy reveals that he has always wanted that missing father figure in his life.
+They return to the camp drunk, and Dell tucks Jimmy into bed to the words, “Goodnight Dad.”
 Jimmy just saved his own life.

-However, Ma Petite isn’t so lucky, and I’m pissed.
+However, Ma Petite isn’t as lucky as Jimmy, and I’m pissed.
 Dell sneaks into Ma Petite’s room and gives her a brand new purple dress to wear.
 Dell remarks that she looks like a little princess.
 He picks her up and squeezes her, eventually snapping her neck.
-Last week’s episode showed a quick look at what killing her might look like.
-And unfortunately, her sweet disposition and small stature, made her the easiest target.
-We are fast tracked to the museum of oddities and Ma Petite is unveiled in a liquid filled glass jar.
+Last week’s episode showed a quick look at what Ma Petite’s death could look like.
+And unfortunately, her sweet disposition and small stature, made her the most natural target.
+We are fast-tracked to the museum of oddities, and Ma Petite is unveiled in a liquid-filled glass jar.
 If this was the only casualty, I could forgive the writers for taking Ma Petit so early.
 But in all honesty, the reenactment of her dying in past episodes and the constant exploitation of her innocence, made the scene lose its shock value.
 The disappointment is doubled because she was a beloved character and her exit was cheap.
 Now Stanley finally has his freak specimen.
 Will Stanley stop now that he finally has a victim?

-Another interesting part of this episode involves Paul’s love from last week.
+Another exciting part of this episode involves Paul’s love from last week.
 I didn’t notice who she was because she seemed so plain jane, but Paul’s girlfriend is Penny the candy striper.
-She seemed more edgy when we first met her, prior to her orgy with the freaks.
-Penny returns home to proclaim her love for Paul, but her father has a bizarre way of punishing her for wanting to be with a freak.
+She appeared edgier when we first met her, before her orgy with the freaks.
+Penny returns home to proclaim her love for Paul, but her father has a bizarre way of punishing her for wanting to be with what he thinks is a monster.
 He drugs her and has a specialized tattoo artist, tattoo her entire face and split her tongue.
 I get the idea.
 If you want to be with the freaks, might as well look like one.
-But to your own daughter?
+But to your daughter?
 What if she decided that her love for Paul was a mere infatuation that went out of control?
 Would she then return to her household as an obedient child with a forked tongue and tattooed face?
 I don’t see the logic in his decision.
-But I can see that Penny’s father is suppose to embody the hate that the carney folk were exposed to.
+But I can see that Penny’s father is supposed to embody the hate carney folk experiences for years.

 Image Source: FX Networks